iraadit/template_cpp/README.md

 Magical template for C/C++ projects, improves quality of life.

 Released into the public domain so you don't have to bother with crediting this.
+The only exception is cmake/apidoc.py that is BSD licensed.

 ## Code